 By bicycle

-ThessBike is a bike sharing system with stations mainly near the center of the town.
-More stations located in other areas are being planned.
+ThessBike is a bike sharing system with stations mainly near the centre of the town.
+More stations are being planned in other areas.
 You can either become a subscriber or pay per hour.
 In general, expect to pay €1 per hour.

 See